MaitriMagadum04/ETG-Inventory-Management-System/README.md

 **Future scope:-**

--->We can automate the inventory such that if any item whise quantity is '0' the message should be displayed as 'The item you requested for is not in stock, please pre-order' then the user has to enter the items required.
+-->We can automate the inventory such that if any item whose quantity is '0' the message should be displayed as 'The item you requested for is not in stock, please pre-order' then the user has to enter the items required.

 -->We can also delete the items that are not used extensively by the customers.
 We can also update the quantity of the item whose quantity is less but more in demand.